icub-tech-iit/outside-collaborators/README.md

   requirement to deal with single outside collaborators within the repository.
 - Only `"read"`, `"triage"` and `"write"` permissions are automatically handled.
 This way, malicious collaborators with `"write"` permission are unable to elevate themselves to become admins.
+- Handling of outside collaborators on an individual basis takes over groups handling: e.g. `user06` ends up with `"write"` permission instead of `"triage"`, as for members of `lab_xyz/group02`.
 - For security reasons, the file `.outside-collaborators/override.yml` should be managed by a repo maintainer who is also an org member, although it can be edited by outside collaborators with `"write"` permission.
 - When an org repo contains the file `.outside-collaborators/override.yml`, the managing of its outside collaborators will be always overridden by the automatic workflow.
 Instead, org members can be still added/removed manually as inside collaborators.

-In certain circumstances, it might be still useful to deal manually with permissions of a specific collaborator.
+- In certain circumstances, it might be still useful to deal manually with permissions of a specific outside
-To this end, leave the field `permission` empty.
+  collaborator: to this end, leave the field `permission` empty.

 [3]: https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/